I listened to your playing and loved it .

 Sir James Galway.

 John is an Irish born flautist who studied at The Royal Irish Academy of Music in Dublin, and also at the Rotterdam Conservatory.
-He now lives in the Netherlands, where he writes and records his own music and teaches flute at Het Musiater in Zevenaar, De Nieuwe Muziekschool in Druten, and privately at his own Fluitstudio Oost.
+He now lives in the Netherlands, where he writes and records his own music and has taught flute at Het Musiater in Zevenaar, De Nieuwe Muziekschool in Druten, and privately at his own Fluitstudio Oost.

 Jazz Flute transcriptions